avdi/hookr/README.txt

     end
   end

-HookR creates an anonymous, class-level macros for each defined hook.
-The above example demonstrates an *internal* callback being defined on the hook <code>:we_get_signal</code>.
+HookR creates class-level macros for each defined hook.
+The above example demonstrates an anonymous *internal* callback being defined on the hook
+<code>:we_get_signal</code>.
 Why internal?
-HookR uses a set of rules to determine what kind of callback to generate.
+HookR uses a set of rules to
+determine what kind of callback to generate.
 If the block passed to the callback macro has no arguments, it will generate an internal callback.
 If, however, the block defines arguments:

   class ZeroWing
     include HookR::Hooks